2 Corinthians 11

 5For I suppose I was not a whit behind the very chiefest apostles.

 A "whit" is the smallest possible amount.
 Paul is not being modest here.
 He is making a claim: whatever authority the Jerusalem apostles have - Peter, James, John, the Twelve - Paul has it too.
-Not by virtue of having walked with Jesus in Galilee, but by virtue of having encountered the risen Jesus on the Damascus road.
+His apostleship comes from having encountered the risen Jesus on the Damascus road.
 His apostleship is as real, as grounded, as theirs.

 2 Corinthians 11:7-9Robbed Other Churches for Your Sake

 Paul preached the gospel to the Corinthians without charge.
 He did not demand payment.
 He did not leverage his position.
 This was deliberately humbling - in a culture where teachers and rabbis expected support, Paul's refusal to accept wages was almost an insult.
-But it was also a statement: I am not here for your money.
-I am here because Christ sent me.
+But it was also a statement: I am here because Christ sent me.

 Paul accepted wages from other churches - the Macedonian churches - so that he could preach freely to Corinth.
-He was not simply independent.
 He was intentionally dependent on others so that the Corinthians would owe him nothing.
 This is humility so radical it almost looks like rejection.

 2 Corinthians 11:13-15False Apostles as Ministers of Satan